 5.3.233.1 Definition

 This data type provides the mapping between DNAI and GEO satellite ID, with each GEO Satellite ID assigned one or more DNAI values.
 SMF uses this attribute to select UPF on-board GEO satellite as the PSA UPF or UL CL/BP and local PSA.
+For MEC deployed on the satellite scenario, SMF may use this attribute to select EASDF on-board GEO satellite for EASDF selection.